 Perhaps even more importantly, is the fact that progesterone, like any hormone, works within a vast and compensatory network of other hormones.
 The reductionist approach that utilizes a single hormone treatment protocol, while ignoring the potential cross-talk with other hormones and other variables is a consistent flaw these and other research protocols.
 Again, hormone measurement, progesterone and its metabolites, in addition to other key hormones, is imperative if one is to determine therapeutic efficacy.

-I Have Peripheral Neuropathy, Can I Try Progesterone?
+I Have Peripheral Neuropathy, Should I Try Progesterone?

 My Two Cents